rtreit/myexternalip/README.md

 Let's do this.

+## Goals
+* Free - use some cloud storage like OneDrive or Google Drive that doesn't require paying anything
+* No secrets - don't require any secrets to be known ahead of time
+* Only authenticate once per machine - every time you need to read or write data from the cloud, you shouldn't have to re-authenticate - make it easy

 ## Getting the external IP address
 A simple Python script can run periodically check the Internet for its current public facing IP address.